Stephen Hicks, Ph.D.

 appendix

-Course flyer and table of contents for the lecture series
+Course flyer and table of contents for the lecture series.

-Supplemental readings booklet: Philosophical Foundations of Education [pdf]
+Supplemental readings booklet: Philosophy of Education [pdf].

 Related: